tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 Without waiting for a real answer, he bends down.
 He slides one arm beneath the man's shoulders and another beneath his hips and lifts them off the pavement with terrifying ease.
 Blood runs down his sleeves, but he doesn't react.

-I hold the umbrella over him as he carries the pieces to the back of my sedan.
+I hold the umbrella over him as he carries the pieces to the back of my car.
 I pop the trunk.
 He sets them inside, shuts the latch with a heavy thud, and turns to me.

 “Keys,” he says.